emmajanedrews/base-template/_posts/2017-09-11-a-few-easy-ways-to-increase-your-curb-appeal.md

 {% include youtube.html %}

 When I show a home to a buyer, the first thing they notice is its curb appeal.
-That’s pretty much a term for how a home looks from the curb.
+That’s a term for how a home looks from the curb.
 The better the curb appeal, the more interested a buyer is in seeing the inside of your home.
 Here are a few areas you should focus your efforts on in order to improve your curb appeal.

 **1. Paint.** Buyers are going to notice cracked or chipping paint.
 Even if it’s not cracked or chipped, a fresh coat of paint can really increase your curb appeal.